-For example, Hetz's Japanese holly (Ilex crenata 'Hetzii') is not far behind boxwood as a natural choice for making topiaries.
-This shrub, too sports small leaves.
-In fact, Hetz's Japanese holly is often mistaken for a boxwood, since it is difficult to tell the two apart from a distance.
+For example, Hetz's Japanese holly (Ilex crenata 'Hetzii') is not far behind boxwood as a natural choice for making topiaries with its small leaves.
+Hetz's Japanese holly is often mistaken for a boxwood, since it is difficult to tell the two apart from a distance.

 For instance, at Christmas, "boxwood Christmas trees" are popular -- that is, topiary arrangements in the shape of Christmas trees that are made with sprigs of boxwood.
-For preservation, these arrangements must be misted often, else they would dry out.
+For preservation, these arrangements must be misted often to prevent them from drying out.

 Danish Garden Center Trends.
 Michigan State University Extension